+Messages in bottles?
+In this day and age, we hear you ask?
+Yes!
 Take a glass bottle, insert a message, cork the bottle, seal it with wax and toss it into the ocean.
 In this day and age?
 Crazy idea?
 Littering in the ocean and possibly harmful to ocean life?
 Yes.
 All true.
-But to Earth School kids, this is also a lesson in Geography, History, Science and Communications.
+But to Earth Kids, this is also a lesson in Geography, History, Science and Communications.

-This is a project of adventure, education and hope, according to Earth School film-maker, Simon Tatt.
+This is a project of adventure, education and hope, according to Earth Kids film-maker, Simon Tatt.
 He knows that tossing anything into the ocean is sacrilege, a disgrace and a littering offense.
-But Earth School is not using plastic bottles and the positive effects of this project far outweigh the negatives.
+But Earth Kids are not using plastic bottles and the positive effects of this project far outweigh the negatives.

 And these are not your ordinary bottles and these are not your run-of-the-mill messages.
 These are tiny glass bottles stoppered with corks.